tokland/youtube-upload/README.md

   * [Python 2.6/2.7/3.x](http://www.python.org).
   * Packages: [google-api-python-client](https://developers.google.com/api-client-library/python), [progressbar](https://pypi.python.org/pypi/progressbar) (optional).

 Check if your operating system provides those packages.
+On Debian GNU/Linux, they are available as `python-googleapi` and `python-progressbar`.
 If not, you can install them with `pip`:

 ```
 $ pip install --upgrade google-api-python-client progressbar